econ-ark/REMARK/REMARKs/RiskyContrib.md

 against fluctuations in his income, but faces frictions to transferring funds between assets.
-The flexibility of its implementation and its inclusion in the HARK toolkit will allow users to adapt the model to realistic life-cycle calibrations, and also to embedded it in heterogeneous-agents macroeconomic models."
+The flexibility of its implementation and its inclusion in the HARK toolkit will allow users to adapt the model to realistic life-cycle calibrations, and also to embedded it in heterogeneous-agents macroeconomic models." # optional
 date-released: 2021-06-17 # required

 # REMARK required fields